 Tutored in anatomy and physiology by Blalock and his young research fellow, Dr. Joseph Beard, Thomas rapidly mastered complex surgical techniques and research methodology.
 In an era when institutional racism was the norm, Thomas was classified, and paid, as a janitor, despite the fact that by the mid-1930s he was doing the work of a postdoctoral researcher in Blalock's lab.
 Together he and Blalock did groundbreaking research into the causes of hemorrhagic and traumatic shock.
 This work later evolved into research on Crush syndrome and saved the lives of thousands of soldiers on the battlefields of World War II.

-DR. VIVIAN T. THOMAS AWARD
+DR. VIVIEN T. THOMAS AWARD

 I became a nurse because I wanted to help individuals and families stay healthy.
 By the Grace of God, I was able to graduate as a Registered Nurse (RN) with a public health certificate from Hillcrest School of Nursing, a 3 year diploma program in 1966, in Tulsa Okla.
 As the only person of color in that graduating class, of course there were obstacles; on the day I graduated, I remember someone calling me the 'N' word.